 8. The Anti-Defamation League protested her portrayal of Jews.

-Christie’s works are filled with derogatory references toward blacks, Asians, Italians, Native Americans and Arabs.
-She even titled one book “Ten Little Niggers” (the name was later changed), and in another book uses that same slur to describe a chocolate dessert.
-Jews don’t fare well either; Christie generally depicts them as hook-nosed and money-grubbing.
+Christie’s works are filled with derogatory references toward Black, Asian, Italian, Native American and Arab peoples.
+Jewish people don’t fare well either; Christie generally depicts them as hook-nosed and money-grubbing.
 At one point, the Anti-Defamation League penned a letter objecting to her apparent anti-Semitism.
 Though the letter was reportedly never shown to her, it prompted her agent to give permission to her U.S. publishers to delete any distasteful passages about Jews and Catholics.
-Christie’s defenders dispute the racism charge, claiming that although some of her characters use racial epitaphs, these characters tend to be portrayed negatively overall.
+Christie’s defenders dispute the racism charge, claiming that although some of her characters use racial epithets, these characters tend to be portrayed negatively overall.

 9. She was the subject of a huge manhunt.

 Reeling from the recent death of her beloved mother and the revelation that her first husband had been unfaithful, Christie removed her wedding ring, left her daughter in the care of household servants and drove off into the night on December 3, 1926.
 The next morning, her car was found abandoned several miles away, thus kicking off an intensive search-and-rescue operation that involved thousands of policemen and volunteers.
 Though divers, bloodhounds and even airplanes were brought in, no trace of the missing crime novelist turned up.
 The press ran wild with the story, with one publication offering a 100-pound reward for information leading to her whereabouts.
 Finally, 11 days after leaving home, she was recognized at a spa hotel in northern England, to which she had checked in using the surname of her husband’s mistress.
 Christie claimed to have virtually no recollection of the entire incident, attributing it to a form of amnesia.